-Salespeople qualify the lead by measuring two things: interest and fit.
-Interest, as you might expect, refers to how invested the prospect is in moving forward with your company’s type of solution.
+Salespeople qualify the lead by looking at interest and fit.
+Interest refers to how invested the prospect is in moving forward with your company’s type of solution.
 Fit refers to how closely the lead matches your company’s definition of an ideal buyer (e.g., role in company, industry, budget)

 This analysis results in four possible primary combinations:

 - Low interest/low fit – The leads don’t meet your company’s target criteria and are unlikely to make a move soon.
 A common example of these types of leads is the low-level employee who’s browsing solutions out of curiosity, not an immediate need.

 - High interest/low fit – These MQLs are often people who are searching for a solution, but are unlikely to ultimately go with yours.
 If, for example, you sell a cloud-based software program and the prospect will clearly be more comfortable with a desktop solution, you could be dealing with this type of MQL.

 - Low interest/high fit – Typically, these leads closely resemble your target customer, but aren’t actively seeking solutions.
 Even though they may not be a good fit right away, it may still be worth pursuing them to create brand awareness that will pay off down the road when their need becomes apparent.

 - High interest/high fit – These MQLs are the “sweet spot” of people who are actively seeking your type of solution and are likely to convert to buyers.
 These leads should be the highest priority of your sales team.